 Industrial robots represent an integral part of our modern working world.
-They increase productivity and product quality while relieving at the same time monotonous and hard physical work.
+They increase productivity and product quality while relieving employees of monotonous and hard physical work at the same time.

 The relevant harmonized European standards for industrial robots are EN ISO 10218-1 and EN ISO 10218-2.
 They apply worldwide and may be obtained from Beuth Verlag (publishing house).
 The DGUV Information 209-074, which has been prepared by the Berufsgenossenschaft Holz und Metall, provides an initial overview on the safety requirements.
 It can be ordered from the BGHM free of charge and is also available in English.

 The experts of the BGHM will be pleased to answer all questions concerning occupational safety and health: including the planning and design stage to the operation of industrial robots and industrial robot systems.